ruuda/blog/posts/please-put-units-in-names.md

 while `threadDelay` takes microseconds.
-If you look it up often enough, eventually that knowledge will stick, but it’s easy to keep the code readable even for people who haven’t encountered `time.sleep` before.
+If you look it up often enough, eventually that knowledge will stick, but how can we keep the code readable even for people who haven’t encountered `time.sleep` before?

 Option 1: put the unit in the name
 ----------------------------------